-When Tarrant County voters go to the polls, they’ll decide whether to approve the largest bond package in the county’s history.
+Tarrant County voters will soon decide whether to approve the largest bond package in the county’s history.

 The $800 million bond proposal is for the county’s public hospital system, known as the John Peter Smith Health network.